-In 2002, Dean of the School of Social Work Larry E. Davis established the Center on Race and Social Problems (CRSP) at the University of Pittsburgh to help lead America further along the path to social justice by conducting race-related research, mentoring emerging scholars, and disseminating race-related research findings and scholarship.
+In 2002, then Dean of the School of Social Work Larry E. Davis established the Center on Race and Social Problems (CRSP) at the University of Pittsburgh to help lead America further along the path to social justice by conducting race-related research, mentoring emerging scholars, and disseminating race-related research findings and scholarship.
 Currently Dr. John Wallace is the Center's interim director and Penelope Miller is the center coordinator.

 We would like to acknowledge, with sincere thanks and appreciation, our sponsors, whose generosity and support makes our work possible: